khakhalin/notes/00_words_to_lookup.md

 Deep Learning:
 * What's so eager about eager mode
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
+* Alexnet - some sort of efficient visual net that people use as a module.
+Is it pre-trained?
 * Maximum Mean Discrepancy trick
 * Replica trick and log-partition function (??)
 * Gumbel-max trick